23Bluemaster23/EdgeFox/README.md

 ------------
 Thanks to/Gracias a **u/NextFortune** for the idea/por la idea.

-If you want to get the smooth scroll of Edge,you have to modify options in **about:config** / tienes que modificar las opciones en **about:config** :
+If you want to get the smooth scroll of Edge,you have to modify options in **about:config** /Si quieres conseguir el desplazamiento suave de Edge, tienes que modificar las opciones en **about:config** :

 ``general.smoothScroll``  to `true`